gerbera/gerbera/doc/scripting.rst

 You see that we create for each track a external link object with a mime type "audio/x-cue+flac".
 We will need "our" mime type to use our transcoding script.

-In my case the JavaScipt-funtion btoa was not included in the runtime environment so we add our own btoa() to common.js.
+In my case the JavaScipt-function btoa was not included in the runtime environment so we add our own btoa() to common.js.

 .. code-block:: js